 Easter wreaths are becoming more and more popular and it's obvious why, they just look so darn cute.
 And yes, you can make one yourself, personalise the colours to match your front door or you can add seasonal foliage and flowers to it.
 It can be as simple or as intricate as you'd like it to be.
 Simply follow the steps below to create something that is completely original and bespoke.

 If you want to get your home looking lovely for easter just head to our Easter decorating ideas feature.
-As you can probably tell we're doing everything we can to help keep you entertained through the Coronavirus outbreak, and you'll find plenty of inspiration on our No place like home hub page.

 You will need:

 - Wire coat hangers (opens in new tab)

 - Floral tape, wire and wire cutters (opens in new tab)

 - Seasonal foliage, one bunch

 - Ribbon in pastel shades (opens in new tab)

 - A glue gun (opens in new tab) (optional)